 I have to start by saying that I love New York.
 It’s probably the most rewarding place for any travel photographer or any photo enthusiast because there’s something interesting around every corner.
 It’s a rare place where you can walk around aimlessly without any plans for what to photograph and still be rewarded with endless photo opportunities.

-Over the years, I’ve had the privilege of visiting and photographing New York on may occasions.
-Here are some personal favorite spots:
+Over the years, I’ve had the privilege of visiting and photographing New York on many occasions.
+Here are some favorite NY photo spots:

 - I love to photograph downtown, capturing the converging lines of skyscrapers.

 - I love to take a boat ride on the Hudson River along the West Side and take a few shots, especially at sunset.